transformerlab/transformerlab-docs/blog/2026-04-23-dstack-launch/index.md

 date: 2026-04-23
 ---

 Transformer Lab now has built-in support for [dstack](https://dstack.ai).
-If your lab has GPUs scattered across clouds, on-prem boxes, or a mix of both, this changes how you run jobs.
+If your lab has GPUs scattered across clouds, on-prem boxes, or a mix of both, this improves how you run jobs.

 <!--truncate-->